 OECD countries must demonstrate that they are taking significant actions at home to mitigate climate change and without compromising their economic objectives.
-Until developing countries can see that this is in fact the case, the prospects for bringing them aboard will always be
+Until developing countries can see that this is in fact the case, the prospects for bringing them aboard will always be limited.

-8 http://www.un.org/jsummit/html/documents/summit_docs/2309_planfinal.htm limited.
 But what, at the end of the day, is the proper role of development aid and financial flow considerations in the post-2012 negotiations?
 First of all, we would strongly advise that Parties have a much more realistic understanding of how appropriate development takes root in developing countries.
 For example, in the area of technology transfer, it needs to be recognized that most of these technologies are not in fact a public good, but the result of private-sector investments.
 Even if OECD countries strongly increase their ODA contributions, what will be made available for climate change is likely to be limited.
 This calls for innovative solutions whose surface is only beginning to be scratched.
-For example, the work of Lewis Milford, of the Clean Energy Group,11 in exploring the potential precedent of innovative approaches in the distribution of AIDS pharmaceutical products, is a valuable contribution to this discussion.
+For example, the work of Lewis Milford of the Clean Energy Group,10 in exploring the potential precedent of innovative approaches in the distribution of AIDS pharmaceutical products, is a valuable contribution to this discussion.